 Once the paperwork is filed, an attorney working on behalf of the plaintiff can talk to the defendant’s insurance company to start the negotiation process of resolving the injury case through settlement.
 If an agreement cannot be reached, the attorney can take the case to trial and present evidence in front of a judge and jury.

 How do I Make a Third-Party Insurance Claim?

 Injured employees that pursue a third-party claim find it complicated and time-consuming.
 You, or your attorney, will need to submit all the necessary paperwork in the appropriate county courthouse to initiate a claim against another for causing the harm.

 Your injury lawyer can negotiate with the defendant’s insurance company to reach an agreed settlement based on your damages, including economic (medical bills, hospitalization costs, etc.) and non-economic damages (pain, mental anguish, and suffering).

 Typically, minimal compensation personal injury lawsuits can take six months or longer to settle from the date of filing.
 More complex cases could take two or three years to settle or longer.

 If a negotiated agreement does not result in a settlement, the attorney will need to take the case to trial.
 Getting a trial date to present evidence in front of a judge and jury can take months if not years.

 Hiring a Worker’s Compensation Third-Party Attorney for Maximum Compensation

 Do you suspect outside parties are responsible for causing your Illinois work-related accident?
-Are your current workers compensation benefits insufficient to cover all of your expenses and damages?
+Is your current workers’ compensation benefits insufficient to cover all of your expenses and damages?

 The Chicago, IL third-party claims attorneys at Rosenfeld Injury Lawyers can help.
 Let us review the merits of your case to determine if others are also at fault for causing your injuries.
 Contact us today at (888) 424-5757 to schedule a free consultation.